Activities and Classes for Little Ones

 Suitable from birth, baby massage gives your baby the most precious start in life.
 Regular massage with your baby has been proven to help with a host of infant issues such as colic and sleep, as well as helping your baby's developing body systems to thrive.
 Infant massage is also wonderful for parents to bond and communicate with their babies even from the early days.
 Baby massage can be taught individually or in groups, which means it is also a lovely way to meet other parents with their babies and make life-long friendships.

 What is baby signing?
 Babies typically use all kinds of signs and gestures as a natural part of learning to talk.
 Encouraging your baby with extra signs like milk, more, change nappy or tired will help your baby communicate.
 Learning baby signing in a class is fun for both you and your baby and is a great way to meet other mums.
 Baby signing is wonderfully rewarding and many classes combine signing with music which adds to the fun!
 You will be amazed by what your baby is capable of telling you before being able to talk.
 It is a lovely activity to do with your baby and which has the added benefit of encouraging their speech development.

-A great all round activity that helps you also meet parents in the local area.
-They are often run by volunteers and held in church halls and other community buildings.
-They are also very good value and are sometimes free.
-Refreshments are usually provided.
+A great all round activity that helps you also meet parents in your local area.
+They are often run by volunteers and held in church halls and other community centres.
 They usually provide a good assortment of toys and have other activities such as painting or craft available.
 Expect to finish with some songs!
 Read more here about Baby and Toddler Groups.

 Older children can learn basic yoga techniques to focus and stimulate your children.
 Yoga can improve concentration levels, better sleep patterns, greater self-esteem and a stronger immune system.